If a person has the idea, the nerve and the cash, Colorado Springs is not a

 Information is gold

 Inke cannot be sure if there is more or less red tape in Colorado Springs than in other cities, he said.
 Instead, he credits information as the key to small-business startup success.
-There are a number of organizations, from SCORE to the SBDC to the Colorado Springs Technology Incubator, all with the express goal of providing information to those who want to take the plunge into small-business startup.
+There are a number of organizations, from SCORE to the SBDC to the Colorado Springs Technology Incubator, all with the express goal of providing information to those who want to take the plunge into small-business startup.“We have an immense amount of information through tools that makes it better to do requisite research to be better in the business endeavor,” Inke said.
+“I think the principal reason we are more business-friendly in Colorado Springs is the access to information that is provided to us from the Pikes Peak Library District.”

 One hour with PPLD business services librarian Terry Zarsky will either scare the bejesus out of would-be business owners or prepare them for the risk they are about to take.